kolagrey/Recipes-React/README.md

 ### Redux & Redux Thunk

-State management is Redux with Redux Thunk for asyn actions.
+State management is Redux with Redux Thunk for async actions.
 However, the recipe page uses local state, with axios call to the Recipes API if offline data is not available.

 ### Local Storage
 I implemented "offline storage" using localStorage.
 You can hook anything you want to replace local storage or write your own just for kicks :-P